 UNT System Headquarters, also referred to as UNT System Administration, was founded in 1999 and provides governance and service to UNT System component institutions in the areas of legal, finance, audit, academic affairs and student success, facilities and construction, human resources, information technology and government relations.
-Chancellor Lesa Roe leads UNT System Headquarters.
+Chancellor Michael R. Williams leads UNT System Headquarters.
 The purpose of UNT System Headquarters is to lead, serve and inspire.
-Please click <a href="https://example.com/here-to-be-directed-to-be-direc
+Please click here to be directed to UNT System's Chancellor and the Chancellor's Cabinet.